Gissio/stm32-emulator-renode/gq-gmc800/README.md

-# FNIRSI GC-03 emulation
+# GQ GMC-800 emulation

 Keys:
 * Left: Back
-* Right: OK/Settings
+* Right: Power
-* PageUp/PageDown: Moves knob (each click requires two presses)
-* Space: Simulates Geiger tube count
+* Up: Up
+* Down: Down

 The emulation is not realtime.

+You need to press the power button for simulated 0.5 s to turn on the device.